 So how do we do this when the water is not safe to drink?

-A bonus is that as we already have experience hiking in the wilderness, so we already know a little about the different ways, and their pros and cons of treating water.
-Kids and I have also been reading about what other trekkers in Nepal are doing.
+A bonus is that as we have already hiked so much in the wilderness, so we already know a little about the different ways, and their pros and cons of treating water.
+We also read about what other trekkers in Nepal are doing.